-Our Workforce Development Program helps high-risk youth and young adults rekindle hope and break free from destructive patterns by providing supportive trauma-informed services, incentivized job training, and employment opportunities needed to build stable lives.
+Our Workforce Development Program helps youth and young adults rekindle hope and break free from destructive patterns by providing supportive healing-centered services, incentivized job training, and employment opportunities needed to build stable lives.
 Nearly 90% of the youth who complete our program land jobs and 4% pursue further education.

 Youth who come to SYS for employment meet with our Employment Facilitator for an interview and skill assessment, participate in a comprehensive Pre-Employment Training Program, engage in one of four job-readiness or employment tracks below, and receive transition assistance to further education and employment beyond our walls.